dplassgit/d2lang/docs/fixing-codegen.md

   VariableSymbol has Location
     GlobalSymbol
     LocalSymbol
-    FormalSymbol has index
+    FormalSymbol has index (?)

 Location
-  RegisterLocation
-  StackLocation
+  RegisterLocation (includes which register) OK StackLocation (includes offset)
+  ParamLocation? converts to register location or stack location later ? may make the ilcodegenerator easier.
   MemoryAddress
   HeapLocation

+PROBLEM:
+**IL (CG?) code only uses strings for locals and params, but needs to use SYMBOLS**